AlexanderPaulStevens/Manifold-Learning-for-Adversarial-Robustness-in-Predictive-Process-Monitoring/README.md

 # Manifold Learning to Improve Robustness and Generalization in Process Outcome Prediction

-Complementary code to reproduce the work of *Manifold Learning to Improve Robustness and Generalization in Process Outcome Prediction*
+Complementary code to reproduce the work of *Manifold Learning for Adversarial Robustness in Process Outcome Prediction*

 <img width="1351" alt="methodological pipeline" src="https://github.com/AlexanderPaulStevens/Manifold-Learning-for-Adversarial-Robustness-in-Predictive-Process-Monitoring/assets/75080516/216c4de3-813b-4ea7-a960-37efe1f59709">

-This preview file contains the adversarial training architecture, and how regular adversarial training deviates from on-manifold adversarial training.
-More information is given below.
+This preview file contains the methodological pipeline for how adversarial train data is generated for adversarial training purposes, and how adversarial examples for the test data consist of the incorrectly predicted prefixes and the adversarial prefixes.

 ### Table of Contents